khaledmustafa91/ruby-task/README.md

 delete request `delete '/post/:post_id', headers { "Content-Type": "application/json" , "Authorization": "Bearer <user_token>"  }`

 ## Description
-to delete an existing post you should have your JWT token and post id
+To delete an existing post you should have your JWT token and post id
 #### Note
-if you not owner of that post api won't allow to you delete that post
+If you not owner of that post api won't allow to you delete that post

 ### output